What is a craniotomy?

 You may have a catheter in your bladder to drain your urine for a day or so, or until you are able to get out of bed and move around.
 Be sure to report any painful urination or other urinary symptoms that occur after the catheter is removed, as these may be signs of an infection that can be treated.

-Depending on your status, you may be transferred to a rehabilitation facility for a period of time to regain your strength.
+Depending on your status, you may be transferred to a rehabilitation facility for a period to regain your strength.

 Before you are discharged from the hospital, arrangements will be made for a follow-up visit with your doctor.
-Your doctor will also give you instructions for home care.
+Your health care provider will also give you instructions for home care.

 You may choose to wear a loose turban or hat over the incision.
-You should not wear a wig until the incision is completely healed (about 3 to 4 weeks after surgery).
+Do not wear a wig until the incision is completely healed (about 3 to 4 weeks after surgery).

 The incision and head may ache, especially with deep breathing, coughing, and exertion.
-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your health care provider.
 Aspirin or other blood thinning medications may increase the chance of bleeding.
 Be sure to take only recommended medications and ask if you are unsure.